 Even though most people go to the Galapagos Islands to see wildlife and take boat tours, they are indeed a tropical destination.
 Located on the Equator, you can expect hot weather year-round.

 Some of the best beaches we’ve ever been to are on the Galapagos and you can stay on islands there and have a proper beach vacation.
 Not only does the Galapagos have the whitest of sand beaches, you’ll also find yellow, red and black sand beaches.
 So, it may not be your typical island vacation, but The Galapagos totally deserves to be in our list of best tropical vacation destinations.

 Before going to Bermuda, all I knew was the old tales I hear about the Bermuda Triangle as a kid.
 But those days are long gone and Bermuda is a top island destination full of Colonial heritage buildings and fantastic beaches.

 It has a shorter season than the Caribbean Islands, but there is plenty to do, so hop on a motorbike and check out the UNESCO World Heritage Sites, pink beaches, dive sites and lovely towns.

 The beaches of Bermuda are beautiful.
 Don’t miss the Pink Sand Beach at Horseshoe bay leading out to clear waters in a turquoise hue.

 - Where to stay Fairmont Southhampton – A Great Location and a fantastic historic hotel.

 - Read More: Bermuda and a Superyacht Regatta

-The island of Zanzibar is located off the coast of Tanzania.
+The tropical paradise of Zanzibar is located off the coast of Tanzania.
 Known as the spice island, Zanzibar is located on the Indian Ocean and has some of the most spectacular beaches in the world.

 The old Stone Town is filled with history from the spice trade.
 Zanzibar was known as the spice island.
 And cool fact, Freddie Mercery of the rock band queen was born here!